Blooverh/Python_Algorithms/TreesChpt/notes.md

 > Relationships in trees are hierarchical, with objects being above or below other objects.

-> We define a tree T as a set of nodes storing elements such as th nodes have a parent-child relationship
+> We define a tree T as a set of nodes storing elements such as the nodes have a parent-child relationship
 >> If T is non-empty, it has a special node called the root of T, that has no parent.
 >> Each node v of T is different from the root and has a unique parent node w, every node with parent w is a *child* of w.